-As promised, here is one recipe from Cookie Swap! by Lauren Chattman.
+As promised, here is the Dream Bars recipe from Cookie Swap! by Lauren Chattman.
 I was given permission to type it up almost verbatim, but I did make some changes while making the recipe which is my bars look a little different than the ones on the previous post.
 The Cookie Swap! recipe, which is better than the typical Hello Dolly or Magic Cookie Bar thanks to the almonds, also includes copious amounts of coconut.
 Okay, maybe not “copious” but a lot – -a full 3 cups.
 It’s the top layer of coconut, which you press down into the chips before drizzling with condensed milk, that gives the bars and almost macaroon like top.
 Because I held back on the coconut, my bars appear more like Magic Cookie bars with almonds.
 Either way, the recipe makes a great cookie.

 Lauren includes a few tips with the recipe.
 One tip is that you can crush the graham crackers in a sealed ziplock bag with a rolling pin.
 This is always a good way to crush graham crackers, but in this recipe you use the food processor to chop the almonds, so you might as well use the food processor for the graham crackers.
 I crushed my graham crackers in the food processor and mixed the butter in with the graham crackers in the bowl of the food processor.